BitcoinDesign/Guide/guide/onboarding/creating-a-new-wallet.md

  Like regular keys on a keychain, bitcoin private keys can be copied.
 For example, if you gave someone a copy of your house keys, they can unlock the door to your home.
 Likewise, if someone has a copy of your private key, they can access your bitcoin.
 This makes [private key management]({{ '/guide/private-key-management/introduction' | relative_url }}) one of the most important considerations of any bitcoin owner.

-There are a few different types of wallets that let you send, receive, and store bitcoin.
+There are a few different types of wallets that let you send, receive, store and manage bitcoin.

 {% include /tip/open.html label="Tip: Break onboarding up" icon="info" color="blue" %}